jeffreyguo/SS-Behat-quicksetup/README.md

 The module runner empties the database before each scenario tagged with `@database-defaults` and populates it with default records (usually a set of default pages).

+## Howto

+### Additional profiles

+By default, `MinkExtension` is using `FirefoxDriver`.
+Let's say you want to use `ChromeDriver` too.

+You can either override the `selenium2` setting in default profile or add another profile that can be run using `bin/behat --profile=PROFILE_NAME`, where `PROFILE_NAME` could be `chrome`.

+    chrome:
+      extensions:
+          Behat\MinkExtension\Extension:
+            selenium2:
+              capabilities:
+                browserName: chrome
+                version: ANY

 ## FAQ